wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ## Open the Grafana dashboard

-Please ensure you have opened the Grafana dashboard home-page at `http://<your-host>:3000`
+Ensure you have opened the Grafana dashboard home-page at `http://<your-host>:3000`

 <img alt="grafana-homepage" src="../../assets/img/grafana-homepage.png" width="600">

 !!! question

-    Can you see all the stations you have configured in the panel on the left hand side ?
+    Can you see all the stations you have configured in the panel on the left hand side?

     Are there any errors reported so far?

     Have there been any WIS2 notifications published so far?

-Keep a browser-tab open with the Grafana dashboard during the next few exercises to monitor the status of your data publishing.
+Keep a web browser tab open with the Grafana dashboard during the next few exercises to monitor the status of your data publishing.

 ## Upload your data

-You can use multiple methods to ingest data into wis2box and start publishing WIS2-notifications.
+You can use multiple methods to ingest data into wis2box and start publishing notifications to WIS2.

 It is recommended to test your configuration is setup correctly by ingesting a single data-sample manually before setting up automatic ingestion of your data.

-Manual ingestion can be done using the `MinIO` admin interface to upload a file into the `wis2box-incoming`-bucket or by using the `wis2box data ingest`-command inside the `wis2box-management container`.
+Manual ingestion can be done using the `MinIO` admin interface to upload a file into the `wis2box-incoming` bucket or by using the `wis2box data ingest` command from within the **wis2box-management** container.

-When automating ingesting you can use scripts to copy data into the `wis2box-incoming`-bucket at regular intervals or you can use the optional wis2box-ftp.
+When automating data ingest you can also use scripts to copy data into the `wis2box-incoming` bucket at regular intervals or you can use the optional **wis2box-ftp** container setup (more on this later).

 !!! note